Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Dynamic Hypernetwork Modeling

-where $\mathcal{H}_{t^-} = \sigma \left( \{ (t_m, I_m, J_m) \mid t_m < t \} \right)$.
+where $\mathcal{H}_{t^-} = \sigma \left( \{ (t_m, I_m, J_m) \mid t_m < t \} \right)$. {In this paper, we use both the term rate and the term \textit{hazard} to indicate \(\lambda(t, I, J; \mathcal{H}_{t^-}) \)}.
 This formulation is consistent with existing relational event and hyperevent models \citep{bianchi2024relational}.
 The term \(W(t, I, J)\) is the \textit{risk indicator} , which determines whether the pair \((I, J)\) is at risk of a hyperevent at time \(t\).
 The term \(\lambda_0(t)\) is the \textit{baseline hazard} , representing the baseline rate of event occurrence, which may vary over time.
 The main focus of this paper is the \textit{edge-specific contribution function} , \(f\left(\bm{x}(t, I, J), t\right)\), which captures the effect of covariates on the event rate.
 In the next section, we discuss its specification and interpretation in detail.